brunagil/brunagil/README.md

 <div align="left">

-I've been working as a **frontend developer since 2018**.
-I did my career change to the IT field with {reprograma}'s Bootcamp. ✨ I see myself as a passionate learner and someone who loves Computer science, technology and politics 💻.
+I've been working as a **frontend engineer since 2018**.
+After working for 2 years in the business consulting field, I did my career transition to the IT field through {reprograma}'s Bootcamp. ✨ I'm passionate learner and someone who loves Computer science, technology and politics 💻.
 I strive for a more diverse and inclusive environment for underrepresented groups in any company I work on 💡.
 I am currently living in Berlin, Germany 🇩🇪
 &nbsp;

   💬 Please feel free to contribute to my repositories 🤓